DiffusionMRITool/dmritool/Documentation/Sphinx/userguide.rst

 as is done in NRRD_ format.
 Then the 3 files (e.g. image data file, gradient file, b values) becomes a single file.

-In DMRITOOL_, we choose to store the 3 files (e.g. image data file, gradient file, b values) separately, and the routines use a single text file which includes these 3 file names as input.
+In DMRITool_, we choose to store the 3 files (e.g. image data file, gradient file, b values) separately, and the routines use a single text file which includes these 3 file names as input.
 The data reconstruction routines all rely on this input format.